Jacques Necker: Finance Minister of France

 On 29 June 1777, according to his daughter in her "Vie privée de Mr Necker" he was made director-general of the royal treasury and not Controller-General of Finance which was impossible because of his Protestant faith.
 Necker refused a salary, but he was not admitted to the Royal Council.
 He gained popularity through regulating the government's finances by attempting to divide the taille and the capitation tax more equally, abolishing a tax known as the vingtième d'industrie, (a value-added tax) and establishing monts de piété (pawnshop-like establishments for loaning money on security).
 Necker tried through careful reforms (abolition of pensions, mortmain, droit de suite and more fair taxation) to rehabilitate the disorganized state budget.
 He abolished over five hundred sinecures and superfluous posts.
 Together with his wife, he visited and improved life in hospitals and prisons.
 In April 1778 he remitted 2.4 million livres from his own fortune to the royal treasury.
 Unlike Turgot – in his Mémoire sur les municipalités – Necker tried to install provincial assemblies and hoped they could serve as an effective means of reforming the Ancien régime.
-Necker succeeded only in Berry and Haute-Guyenne installing assemblies with an equal number of members from the Third estate.
+Necker succeeded only in Berry and Haute-Guyenne, where he installed assemblies with an equal number of members from the Third Estate.

 His greatest financial measures were his use of loans to help fund the French debt and his use of high interest rates rather than raising taxes.
 The collection of indirect taxes was restored to the farmers-general (1780), but Necker reduced their number by a third and subjected them to sharper scrutiny and control.
-The American War of independence was popular with almost every Frenchman, except Necker.
-For the first time the king waged a war without raising the taxes.
-As France in the American Revolutionary War had financed its participation almost exclusively by municipal bonds, Necker warned of the consequences for the French national budget as the war continued.
-(The war had cost the state already ca. 1.5 billion livres.)
-The ministers of War and Navy were especially hostile towards him.
-In September 1780 Necker asked for his dismissal, but the King refused to let him go.
+In September 1780, Necker asked for his dismissal, but the King refused to let him go.